 Loading Models in Patio

-One question that I often get is how to work with models in patio.
-Models in patio are different in that they are not synchronous in the loading of them.
+are different in that they are not synchronous in the loading of them.
 The reason is because we load the schema when you define the model object.

-The reason we did this when designing patio was that it allows for a clean seperation of database DDL.
+was that it allows for a clean seperation of database DDL.
 You may ask what difference does it make, well…

 This can come in handy when you have multiple pieces of software reading from a single database.